wanderlust-create/whether_sweater/README.md

 ----------

-### Set Up: You will need to apply for your own unique API key from the above API data providers ^^
+### Set Up:
+You will need to apply for your own unique API keys from the above API data providers<br>
 On your local system, open a terminal session to run the following commands:
 1. Clone this repository:`git@github.com:wanderlust-create/whether_sweater.git`
 3. Navigate to the newly cloned directory:`cd whether_sweater`